 Emperor Charles’ struggle

 A year later, at an Imperial Diet in Augsburg he “dictated” a religion to the Lutherans, the Augsburg Interim (1548).
 But the Lutherans mostly resented the interim, and also the Catholic princes feared the increasing dominance of the Emperor and Spain.
 When Charles suggested his son Philip II of Spain as his successor, the princes, supported by the French King, rebelled against him.
 After a devastating defeat, Charles V had to retreat (1556).
 His son Philip II of Spain inherited the Spanish empire, his younger brother Ferdinand the Austrian lands.

 The new Emperor Ferdinand I (1556-1564) made peace with the Lutherans.
 The Augsburg Peace of 1555 stated that the princes could choose the religion in their lands (in Latin “cuius regio, eius religio), in other words: the prince could freely decide to be either a Catholic or a Lutheran, and his decision was binding for his subjects, they had no freedom of religion.
 The Augsburg Peace also stipulated that bishops could convert, in that case, however, they had to give up their ecclesiastical territories.

-Calvinists and Anabaptists in the Rhineland
+Calvinists in the Rhineland

-In many villages Calvinist parishes were founded, also in in Niederdollendorf and above all Oberkassel.
-But it was dangerous to confess to Calvinism, and these people could only meet secretly As mentioned above, the Augsburg Peace did not recognize the Calvinist confession.
+In many villages Calvinist parishes came into being, also in Niederdollendorf and above all Oberkassel.
+But it was dangerous to confess to Calvinism, and these people could only meet secretly.
+The Augsburg Peace recognized the Lutheran, but not the Calvinist confession.
 Moreover, since 1566 the Calvinist Netherlands fought for their independence from Spain, so there was no way that the Habsburg authorities in Germany would tolerate Calvinist parishes within the Empire, right at the border to the Netherlands.

 The Mennonites were non-violent, even pacifistic, but nonetheless they were prosecuted.
 Since the Diet of Speyer of 1529, Anabaptists who did not recant could be executed on the spot, without legal proceedings.
 In the Rhineland, one tried to convert them and deported them if they refused, but also here arrests and executions occurred.

 War of Cologne (1583-1588)

 Prince-Archbishop of Cologne Gebhard I Truchsess von Waldburg had converted to Calvinism and married the woman he loved, Agnes von Mansfeld.
 According to the Augsburg Peace, that was his right, but he had to give up his territories.
 Yet, he refused to, and that was not only against the law, but also a highly political issue.
 As Prince-Archbishop of Cologne, he was an Imperial Elector, and his now Calvinist vote could have led to a Protestant majority in the Electoral College.
 The Cologne cathedral chapter replaced him by Ernst of Bavaria of the Wittelsbach dynasty.